KnowOneActual/backup-vscodium/README.md

 ---

-🚨 Heads Up: Still in Early Days!

-This project is brand new, and the scripts haven't been exhaustively tested yet.
-Please be aware that there might be unexpected issues, and I recommend you use it at your own risk.
+🚨 Heads Up: Please be aware that there still might be unexpected issues, and I recommend you use it at your own risk.
 Backup your backups :) If you find any issues, please let me know.

 ---